 Wrap the Loops for Each Bead Link

 Wrap the loop for each bead link using one pair of pliers to hold the eye of the loop and another to grasp the wire end and wrap it around the neck.
-I use flat nose pliers and chain nose pliers or bent nose pliers.
+We recommend using flat-nose pliers, chain nose pliers, or bent nose pliers.
 In general, it is best to use pliers with smooth jaws so the wire doesn't get marred while you are holding it and wrapping.

 Add a Bead and Make Another Loop

 Slide the open link into a closed link and then wrap the second loop.
 You can choose to add all the links and then close them as you see in the picture or add them one at a time.
-When I first started this method, I definitely found it easier to do them one at a time.
-Since I have been making wire wrapped bead chains for a while, I find it easier to connect them all and then make the wraps.
+If it's your first time doing this method it can be easier to do them one at a time.
+However, we do find it easier to connect them all and then make the wraps.

 Enjoy Your Bead Chain

 How much quicker is it to make your bead chain this way?
-It really depends on how familar you are with each step.
-For me, I think it is much quicker since I can easily fit one of the steps in while I am doing other things like watching TV.
+It really depends on how familiar you are with each step.
+This method also allows you to do the steps while you're doing something else, like watching TV.
 Doing the same step takes less concentration than making an entire link.